reactma/promarkdown/README.md

 renderPreview?: (props: { value: string, frontmatter: string }) => React.ComponentElement<any, any> // Your custom preview component
 ```

-The value is the editor's entire value, including frontmatter.
+The value is the editor's entire content, including frontmatter.
 You need to parse the value on your own.
 The preset frontmatter is passed in, with values of `yaml-frontmatter` or `toml-frontmatter` or `json-frontmatter`